 Quick, imagine an OCTOPUS!
 Picture in your mind a SEA URCHIN!
 Now a FISH!
 Now a CRAB!
 Now a SEASTAR!
 Now a SNAIL!

-Did the images you conjured in your mind look like this?
+Did the images you conjured in your mind look like the ones above?

 But these are the extraordinary embryos and larvae of the various sea critters I asked you to imagine.

 When we think about the organisms in the ocean, we don't often think of these strange and beautiful early life stages that look very unlike the adults they grow into.
 But in order to become an adult crab or fish or octopus, a lot has to happen first.

 Before we go any further, let's see, step by step, what it takes to be a triumphant animal in the large ocean.

 Steps to success if you're a lonely sperm in the ocean:

 - To effectively reproduce, you, the sperm, must find an egg of your species.
 Don't let the vast open ocean discourage you!
 The right egg is out there: swim!